Sean-G-Han/tp/docs/DeveloperGuide.md

 2. WealthVault requests the client’s details for deletion.
 3. User enters the required details.
 4. User confirms the deletion by clicking "enter".
-5. WealthVault removes the client from WealthVault and confirms successful deletion.
+5. WealthVault deletes the client from WealthVault and confirms successful deletion.
 6. **Use case ends.**

 #### Extensions: